Best Telescope for Teenager

 IMAGE PRODUCT DETAILS

-Celestron – AstroMaster LT 70AZ Refractor Telescope – Easy-to-Use Telescope for Beginners with Full-Height Tripod Included – Bonus Astronomy Software Package
+Celestron – AstroMaster LT 70AZ Refractor Telescope – Easy-to-Use Telescope for Beginners with Full-Height Tripod Included – BONUS Astronomy Software Package

 Best overall